SymfonyCasts/api-platform/sfcasts/ep1-basics/relation-filtering.md

 Scroll to the top of `CheeseListing` to find `SearchFilter`.
 Let's break this onto multiple lines.
 Searching by `title` and `description` is great.
 But what if I want to search by *owner*: find all the `CheeseListings` owned by a specific `User`?
-Well, we can already do this a different way: fetch that specific user's data and look at its `cheeseListings`.
+Well, we can already do this a different way: fetch that user's data and look at its `cheeseListings` property.
 But having it as a filter might be super useful.
-Heck, then we could search for all cheese listings owned by a specific user... that match some title!
-And... if users might have *many* `cheeseListings`, we might *not* be able to expose that property on `User` at all - the list might be too long.
+Heck, then we could search for all cheese listings owned by a specific user *and* that match some title!
+And... if users start to have *many* `cheeseListings`, we might decide *not* to expose that property on `User` at all: the list might be too long.
 The advantage of a filter is that we can get all the cheese listings for a user in a paginated collection.

 To do this... add `owner` set to `exact`.